Irelia Build Guide by JeffSetsFire

 - Your next goal is building towards Trinity Force.
 Again, the order of which you build is your personal choice, but I get Phage first for the slow, health, and AD.
 Afterwards, it's normally situational on whether I want to move faster and the AS of Zeal, or Sheen for it's Proc.
 Both are equally as viable in my opinion.
 Remember that Bladesurge is an instant proc from Sheen, so use that to your advantage.

-- After Trinity Force, I start building my Zeke's Herald, for the LS, and AS.
+- After Trinity Force, I start building my Zeke's Harbinger, for the LS, and AS.
 I get Recurve Bow before Vampiric Scepter because attacking faster heals you more than the VS, and with On-hits for Phage, their is no escaping you.

-- At this point, you can sell your Wriggle's Lantern if you want, for a faster B. F. Sword, since you should be more present in lanes and you now have the LS from Zeke's Herald.
+- At this point, you can sell your Wriggle's Lantern if you want, for a faster B. F. Sword, since you should be more present in lanes and you now have the LS from Zeke's Harbinger.
 Use the B. F. Sword to build towards The Black Cleaver, for the AS, AD, and the armor reduction.
 This is about the time where people start to hate you.

 - Your last 2 items should be Infinity Edge for the AD and Crit Damage, and Phantom Dancer for the Movement Speed, Crit Chance, and insane amounts of AS.
 You should now be near unstoppable in any 1v1 as long as you CC right.